arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 Designed for industrial and smart agriculture applications, the Arduino Edge Control Enclosure Kit is the perfect companion for Arduino Edge Control.
 It provides the module with a sturdy case that protects it from the elements, dust, and accidental blows.
 It is IP40-certified and compatible with DIN rails, making it safe and easy to fit in any standard rack or cabinet.

-On top of this, the Arduino Edge Control Enclosure Kit features a 2-row/16-character LCD display with white backlight and a programmable push button, so it can be customized by users to instantly visualize sensor data, such as weather conditions and soil parameters.
+In addition, the Arduino Edge Control Enclosure Kit features a 2-row/16-character LCD display with a white backlight and a programmable push button.
+Users can customize it to instantly visualize sensor data, such as weather conditions and soil parameters.
 Different data can be displayed at every push of the button, on the spot and in real time, without requiring connectivity.

 ### LCD Control

-The functions to control the LCD are mostly the same as the ones we are used to in the Arduino ecosystem.
+The functions for controlling the LCD are mostly the same as those used in the Arduino ecosystem.

-We need to include the `Arduino_EdgeContro.h` library and then, initialize the LCD with the `LCD.begin(16, 2)` function and start printing data on it.
+We need to include the `Arduino_EdgeContro.h` library and initialize the LCD with the `LCD.begin(16, 2)` function and start printing data on it.

-With `LCD.backlight()` and `LCD.noBacklight()` we can turn on or off the LCD backlight respectively.
+With `LCD.backlight()` and `LCD.noBacklight()`, we can turn on or off the LCD backlight respectively.

 To define the cursor position, `LCD.setCursor(x, y)` is used, and to clear the display, `LCD.clear()`.

-To display text, we use the `LCD.print(text)` function.
+We use the `LCD.print(text)` function to display text.

 The example code below prints "Edge Control" in the first row and starts a seconds counter in the second one: